-Version 2.3.0
+Version 2.4.0

 Description Build and use B-splines for interpolation and regression.

 In case of regression, equality constraints as well as monotonicity and/or positivity of B-spline weights can be imposed.
-Moreover, knot positions (not only spline weights) can be part of optimized parameters too.
-For this end, 'bspline' is able to calculate Jacobian of basis vectors as function of knot positions.
+Moreover, knot positions can be on regular grid or be part of optimized parameters too (in addition to the spline weights).

+For this end, 'bspline' is able to calculate

+Jacobian of basis vectors as function of knot positions.
 User is provided with functions calculating spline values at arbitrary points.
 These functions can be differentiated and integrated to obtain B-splines calculating derivatives/integrals at any point.
 B-splines of this package can simultaneously operate on a series of curves sharing the same set of knots. 'bspline' is written with concern about computing performance that's why the basis and Jacobian calculation is implemented in C++.
 The rest is implemented in R but without notable impact on computing speed.